rohithkumar282/LeetCode/README.md

 This Repository contains solutions to few Leetcode problems.
 Do check, as this is updated regularly with solutions to new problems.

-To implement on compilers other than LeetCode compiler just execute the function part.
+To implement on compilers other than LeetCode compiler just execute the function part with appropriate arguments.

 Any questions? email me : rohithkumar@asu.edu